 Anchor: [in audible]

 Doctor: In older populations.
 So, there’s a study called a dexo density scan which is a dual energy x-rays.
-And basically, we typically look at the femur which is what we’re seeing here located in the hip, the proximal, uh here is the uh femur, this is kind of your leg bone and then part of your pelvis here and the hip.
-So we look at the hip and then the next image we look typically at the lumbar spine, and basically what the computer does is basically tells you how much bone density you have versus someone of your own age and also against versus young healthy cohort.
+And basically, we typically look at the femur which is what we’re seeing here located in the hip, the proximal, here is the femur, this is your leg bone and then part of your pelvis here and the hip.
+So we look at the hip and then the next image we look typically at the lumbar spine, and basically what the computer does is tell you how much bone density you have versus someone of your own age and also against versus young healthy cohort.
 It tells you how much bone that you’ve lost, and maybe you look great which could be wonderful but, you know, depending on how much bone you’ve lost you may need to undergo some sort of therapy or diet change.

 Anchor: Yup.
-So that’s why screens are so important.
+So that’s why screenings are so important.
 I wanted to mention very quickly a lot of insurance are willing to help pay for these things because they want to catch it early like you do, correct?

 Doctor: Absolutely.
 Proven benefits of screening.

-Anchor: Exactly, and if people want to know a little more about ARA and how they can get these screenings, um, where can they go for this information?
+Anchor: Exactly, and if people want to know a little more about ARA and how they can get these screenings, where can they go for this information?

 Anchor: Excellent.
 It’s really important, that really is, the early diagnosis, the catching.
 I think that it’s really important and I appreciate you being here.